 The callback value’s reachability (and its interaction with keep is based on the original function for the callback, not the result of wrapper.

-If atomic? is true, then when a Racket procedure is given this procedure type and called as a callback from foreign code, then the Racket process is put into atomic mode while evaluating the Racket procedure body.
+If atomic? is true or when using the CS implementation of Racket, then when a Racket procedure is given this type and called as a callback from foreign code, then the Racket process is put into atomic mode while evaluating the Racket procedure body.

 In atomic mode, other Racket threads do not run, so the Racket code must not call any function that potentially blocks on synchronization with other threads, or else it may lead to deadlock.
-In addition, the Racket code must not perform any potentially blocking operation (such as I/O), it must not raise an uncaught exception, it must not perform any escaping continuation jumps, and its non-tail recursion must be minimal to avoid C-level stack overflow; otherwise, the process may crash or misbehave.
+In addition, the Racket code must not perform any potentially blocking operation (such as I/O), it must not raise an uncaught exception unless called through a callout that supports exception (with #:callback-exns? #t), it must not perform any escaping continuation jumps, and (at least for the BC implementation) its non-tail recursion must be minimal to avoid C-level stack overflow; otherwise, the process may crash or misbehave.

 If a async-apply is provided as a procedure or box, then a Racket callback procedure with the generated procedure type can be applied in a foreign thread (i.e., an OS-level thread other than the one used to run Racket).